Differential Diagnosis and Medical Screening Introduced by North American Seminars, Inc.

-, Differential Diagnosis and Medical Screening.
-Screening for the presence of disease processes has always been an important part of a comprehensive patient evaluation.
-However, in this era of direct access to patients, a general knowledge of various disease processes and knowing when to refer a patient to their physician for further evaluation and testing is critically important.
-In fact, many states and medical insurance companies require that physical therapists who see patients directly, attend continuing education coursework in Differential Diagnosis evaluation techniques.
-One of the goals of the APTA’s “Vision 2020” is that every state in the US will enact Direct Access legislation by the year 2020.
+Medical Screening for the presence of disease processes has always been an important part of a comprehensive patient evaluation.
+A general knowledge of various disease processes and knowing when to refer a patient to their physician for further evaluation and testing is critically important.

 While providing required continuing education units, this course offers an overview of the various elements that must be considered in the Medical Screening of patients, including: a comprehensive medical history, Red Flag symptoms in various body regions, research findings on clinical predictive rules for various orthopedic complaints, the significance of vital signs and the body’s physiologic response to exercise, basic tenets of physical examination by body system, and an overview of pharmacology and imaging studies.
 Lab components will focus on vital signs, UE and LE neural tension testing, and heart/lung/abdominal examination.